 This is a one-year award of $40,000.
 The funds can be used for either salary or expense support, but must be expended solely for the sponsored research project.
 No indirect costs will be covered.
 Generally, indirect costs would refer to costs such as electricity, water, internet services, janitorial services, paid to the institution at which the research is conducted.
 The stipend is expected to cover the cost of the awardee presentation requirement which is listed below (i.e. no additional travel funds will be provided).
 The purchase of any equipment greater than $1,000 must be adequately justified in a budget justification section.

-The deadline for submission of applications is November 1, 2019 at 12:00PM PST.
+The deadline for submission of applications was November 1, 2019 at 12:00PM PST.
 Applications will be reviewed by the Scholarship Committee.
 The winning applicant will be notified in late November 2019.